MoGERNN: An Inductive Traffic Predictor for Unobserved Locations: Numerical Experiments

-To simulate dynamic sensing conditions, we extend the sensor configuration from Q1 by introducing NS and FS. \cref{tab:sc} presents the quantities of all four sensor types under this new configuration.
+To simulate the structural changes in sensor network, we extend the sensor configuration from \cref{sec:q1} by introducing NS and FS. \cref{tab:sc} presents the quantities of all four sensor types under this new configuration.
 Given the aims to evaluate the model's adaptability to changes in sensor configurations, we directly apply the model trained on the sensor configuration from Q1 to the current sensing environment for testing.
-In addition, to comprehensively assess the model's adaptability to dynamic sensor networks, we also compare its performance with that of a model retrained on the new sensor network configuration.
+In addition, to comprehensively assess the model's adaptability to the changes of sensor networks, we also compare its performance with that of a model retrained on the new sensor network configuration.
 The average prediction performance of all prediction horizons is presented in \cref{fig:PPUD}.
-For brevity, results for KNN+ED and Kriging+ED, which showed inferior performance, are omitted here.
-The results show that our model consistently outperforms UIGNN and FUNS in all four scenarios.
-This is especially evident in VS and FS, underscoring MoGERNN's superior spatial extrapolation capabilities.
-Furthermore, the performance of MoGERNN on NAS matches that of AAS, even without NAS training data, indicating excellent zero-shot prediction capability.
-In comparing the performance of MoGERNN with its retrained counterpart, it is found that although there remains potential for further improvement in MoGERNN’s predictive accuracy, the differences are marginal.
-This outcome indicates that MoGERNN demonstrates considerable adaptability to changes in sensor configurations, offering the flexibility to decide on retraining based on operational needs and cost considerations.
-This adaptability significantly enhances the practical application value of the model in engineering contexts.
+For brevity, we present only the results of UIGNN and FUNS for comparison.
+The results demonstrate that our model outperforms these baselines in the majority of scenarios across all four settings.
+This advantage is particularly pronounced in VS and FS scenarios, highlighting MoGERNN's superior spatial extrapolation capabilities.
+Moreover, despite the absence of NAS training data, MoGERNN achieves comparable performance between NAS and AAS, indicating satisfactory zero-shot prediction capability.

+In comparing the performance of MoGERNN with its retrained counterpart, shown in \cref{fig:retrained}, we observe that the retrained version achieves slightly better predictive accuracy.
+However, the moderate performance gap suggests that MoGERNN maintains robust predictive capability even without retraining.
+This adaptability to different sensor configurations offers practitioners the flexibility to make retraining decisions based on operational requirements and resource constraints, thereby enhancing the model's practical utility in real-world applications.